 Best free CAD software for: Intermediate Users who want to quickly realize their 3D designs

 QCAD is an old school 2D free CAD software, that is partly inspired by AutoCAD.
 So it is mostly geared towards technical drawing.
 As the user interface is remarkably neat, and clean, even beginners will find their way around this free CAD software quickly.

-The modeling tools include NURBS, and Polylines.
+The more intuitive modeling tools found in QCAD include NURBS and Polylines.
 For more intricate work, you can switch into an isometric view.
+Other features include 35 different CAD fonts, over 40 construction tools, and more than 20 modification tools.
 Also, the QCAD Library browser brings you more than 5000 CAD parts available as free add-ons (e.g. screws, nuts).

 Sculptris is a free 3D sculpting program by the same developers as ZBrush.
 It has similar, though fewer features than ZBrush.
 Even beginners can grasp the basic techniques of Sculptris quickly, and produce printable models.